calvinmccarter/unmasking-trees/README.md

 ### Synthetic data generation

-You can fit `utrees.UnmaskingTrees` the way you would an sklearn model, with the added option that you can call `fit` with `quantize_cols`, a list of bools to specify which columns are continuous (and therefore need to be discretized).
+You can fit `utrees.UnmaskingTrees` the way you would an sklearn model, with the added option that you can call `fit` with `quantize_cols`, a list to specify which columns are continuous (and therefore need to be discretized).
 By default, all columns are assumed to contain continuous features.

 ```
 import numpy as np